dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

         Generate a report containing the top N methods that were on the stack the longest.

         -h, --help
-            Show arguments to be specified
+            Show command line help;

         -n, --number
             Number of top methods(methods that have inclusively/exclusively been on the stack the longest) to display in the report

         -i, --inclusive
-            Specifies to find the top n methods inclusively on the stack.
-Without this tag, will find the top n methods exclusively on the stack
+            Output the top n methods based on inclusive time.
+If not specified, exclusive time is used by default.

         Examples:
         > dotnet-trace report topN -n 3 --inclusive ./mytrace.nettrace